We aim to optimise health and quality of life through cutting-edge research that delivers impactful precision health solutions.

-Our Centre consists of a multidisciplinary group of researchers focusing on applying a precision health model to our key health priorities: Cancer, Neurological conditions, and Chronic and metabolic conditions.
+Our researchers are focused on applying a precision health model to our key health priorities: Cancer, Neurological conditions, and Chronic and metabolic conditions.

 Our combined knowledge and expertise across Genomics, Glycomics and Proteomics are applied to these health conditions with the ultimate goal of improving patient outcomes and quality of life.